Women Shelters Houston: Homeless Shelters For Women and Kids

 Family Time Foundation

 Family Time is a 24-hour crisis helpline and emergency shelter that provides help to women and children who are fleeing a crisis situation.
+There are no waitlists for this shelter, to get access, you will need to call them at 281.446.2615 periodically.

 This Humble Texas shelter offers the following resources: